aws/aws-cli/README.rst

    $ sudo python -m pip install awscli --ignore-installed six

-On Linux and Mac OS, the AWS CLI can be installed using a `bundled installer <https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html#install-linux-bundled>`__.
+On Linux and MacOS, the AWS CLI can be installed using a `bundled installer <https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html#install-linux-bundled>`__.
 The AWS CLI can also be installed on Windows via an `MSI Installer <https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html#msi-on-windows>`__.